bytestoskills/software-engineer-toolbox/career/tech-leadership.md

 Consistency means showing up with the same values, tone, and reliability every time.
 When you say you’ll do something, you do it.
 When you give feedback, it’s fair.
 When things go wrong, you take ownership instead of finding someone to blame.

-Teams don’t need heroes; they need stability.
+Teams don’t need heroes, they need stability.
 Consistency turns uncertainty into predictability, and predictability into confidence.
 Over time, people stop guessing how you’ll react.
 They know.
 And that frees them to focus on their work, not your mood.

 Leadership isn’t just about vision.
 It’s about reliability.
 Because no one can follow someone they can’t rely on.